komalkhatod1105/One-Stop-Guide/README.md

    - Create a DB named `CityGuide`
    - Import `CityGuideDb.sql`
 4. Open the browser and visit:
 5. Click on any city card or page.
-Pages like `sikar.php` fetch data from DB.
+Pages like `sikar.html` fetch data from DB.

 ---